Jan 25, 2023

 "It is truly an exciting day for Southwire.
 Our company is where it is today because of these copper rod plants, and starting up a new copper rod system is like starting a brand new chapter in our history," said Will Berry, senior vice president of Modernization.
 "It's a great time to be at this point; a perfect moment to build on all that we have already accomplished."

-In 1963, the company patented SCR technology, which transformed the wire and cable industry.
+In the 1960s, the company patented SCR technology, which transformed the wire and cable industry.
 More than half of all copper rod in the world has passed through a SCR system in some capacity.

 In 1981, Southwire started the operation of its current copper rod system in Carrollton, and four decades later, copper continues to be the primary source of metal for the company’s wire and cable operations.